sioros/FlowSwing-Max-MSP/README.md

 ## Requirements

 - Max 9 or later is required (uses the newer JavaScript V8 engine).
-- Scripts compatible with the older `js` object (JavaScript 1.8.5) are also provided for earlier Max versions.
+- Scripts compatible with the older `js` object (JavaScript 1.8.5) are also provided for earlier Max versions, but need to be installed manually.

 ## Installation